 What level of benefit should I choose?

-You might want to consider an index-linked policy, to ensure inflation doesn't erode the value of payouts you might not expect for several decades.
+You might want to consider an index-linked policy, to ensure inflation doesn't erode the value of pay-outs you might not expect for several decades.

-When searching for a family income benefit product, you'll also have to consider how long you'd like the policy to last.
+You'll also have to consider how long you'd like the policy to last.
 Many families sync the terms of these policies with the ages of their children, so the policy expires when their youngest child leaves the family home and becomes independent - typically in their late teens.